ClearBlade/native-libraries/clearblade.md

 ## permissions.removePermissionsForRole(roleID, callback)

-This method removes permissions for a role.
+This method removes all the permissions for a role.

 * @param {string} roleID
 * @callback callback